United States incarceration rate: Prison and jail population

-Growth
+Growth and subsequent decline

-In the last quarter of the twentieth century, the incarceration rate in the US increased by a factor of five.
+In the last quarter of the twentieth century, the incarceration rate in the US increased by 325 percent.
 Between the years 2001 and 2012, crime rates (both property and violent crimes) have declined 22% after already falling 30% in years prior between 1991 and 2001.
-In 2012, 710 out of every 100,000 U.S. residents were imprisoned in either local jails, state prisons, federal prisons, and privately operated facilities.; close to a quarter of the global prison population.
+In 2012, 710 out of every 100,000 U.S. residents were imprisoned in either local jails, state prisons, federal prisons, or privately operated facilities, representing close to a quarter of the global prison population.

 The Bureau of Justice Statistics has released a study which finds that, despite the total number of prisoners incarcerated for drug-related offenses increasing by 57,000 between 1997 and 2004, the proportion of drug offenders to total prisoners in State prison populations stayed steady at 21%.
 The percentage of Federal prisoners serving time for drug offenses declined from 63% in 1997 to 55% in that same period.
 In the twenty-five years since the passage of the Anti-Drug Abuse Act of 1986, the United States penal population rose from around 300,000 to more than two million.
 Between 1986 and 1991, African-American women's incarceration in state prisons for drug offenses increased by 828 percent.

 In 2009, the U.S. Department of Justice announced that the growth rate of the state prison population had fallen to its lowest since 2006, but it still had a 0.2% growth-rate compared to the total U.S. prison population.
 The California state prison system population fell in 2009, the first year that populations had fallen in 38 years.

 When looking at specific populations within the criminal justice system the growth rates are vastly different.
 In 1977, there were just slightly more than eleven thousand incarcerated women.
 By 2004, the number of women under state or federal prison had increased by 757 percent, to more than 111,000, and the percentage of women in prison has increased every year, at roughly double the rate of men, since 2000.
 The rate of incarcerated women has expanded at about 4.6% annually between 1995 and 2005 with women now accounting for 7% of the population in state and federal prisons.